 People with insulin resistance often receive a diagnosis of prediabetes, which might lead to type 2 diabetes.
 People who are insulin resistant may need extra checks to make sure they do not develop type 2 diabetes.

-Diet and other lifestyle choices can increase the risks related to insulin resistance.
-Making diet changes can reduce insulin insensitivity.
-This reduces the risk of type 2 diabetes and the health problems that go with it.
+Certain diet and other lifestyle choices can increase the risks related to insulin resistance.
+Making dietary changes can improve insulin sensitivity and reduce insulin resistance and the risk of developing type 2 diabetes.

 Foods to eat

-These nutrients are especially important to maintain blood sugar levels.
-So, people with insulin resistance should seek out foods rich in these ingredients.
+These nutrients are essential for maintaining blood sugar levels.
+People with insulin resistance should seek out foods that contain plenty of these nutrients.

-- non-starchy vegetables, such as broccoli and peppers
+- non-starchy vegetables, such as broccoli, dark leafy greens, and peppers

-- protein-rich foods, including lean meats, fish, and nuts
+- protein-rich foods, including lean meats, fish, soy, legumes, and nuts

-- sweet potatoes, which are lower GI than other potatoes
+- sweet potatoes, which have a lower GI than regular potatoes

 - water, especially as a substitute for sweetened drinks